 All activities listed in CDR's CPE online database at cdrnet.org/database are preapproved by CDR.
+A listing of CDR accredited program providers can be found at cdrnet.org/providers.

 To receive CPE credit for self-study materials, the practitioner must meet all CPE provider requirements for the product (including complying with deadlines, completing examinations, making payments, etc.).